blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 This will send a SMS that looks like this:

-> Power alert from <serial-number> tool active: yes: overcurrent,power.
+> Power alert from &lt;serial-number&gt; tool active: yes: overcurrent,power.
 120V, 25A, 3000W. vib.: normal,123.

 These are the parts of the message:

-* The first part of the message indicates which device the alert pertains to by its serial number, here <serial-number>.
+* The first part of the message indicates which device the alert pertains to by its serial number, here &lt;serial-number&gt;.

 * The activity state comes next, indicating whether the tool is in use or not.

 * The alerts are next.
 Here, "overcurrent" and "power" alerts indicate that the measured current was higher than the `alert_over_current_amps` environment variable, and that power changed by more than `alert_change_power_percent`.

-* Then we have the power information, showing the measured voltage, current and power at the time of the alert.
+* After that we have the power information, showing the measured voltage, current and power at the time of the alert.

-* Finally, the vibration details, showing the [vibration category](#vibration-category)
+* Lastly come the vibration details, showing the [vibration category](#vibration-category)

 ## Blues Community